stefanpejcic/OpenPanel/documentation/docs/admin/settings/openpanel.md

 ![openadmin openpanel settings](/img/admin/adminpanel_openpanel_settings.png)

-The OpenPanel Settings page allows you to edit setitngs and features availabnel to users in their OpenPanel interface.
+The OpenPanel Settings page allows you to edit settings and features available to users in their OpenPanel interface.

 ## Branding